dailab/libsml/README.md

 The resulting binaries are located in sml/lib

-An expample how to use libSML are in the examples directory.
+An expample how to use libSML is in the examples directory.

 ### License
 Copyright 2011 Juri Glass, Mathias Runge, Nadim El Sayed - DAI-Labor, TU-Berlin